The 1066 Trail ©: Bosham and Harold

 Our Sussex Exclusive 1066 Trail © is covering the length and breadth of Sussex (and beyond) to discover the places that shaped the events and the people who played a key part in the events of 1066 and the Battle of Hastings.
 A moment in time that changed history.
 In the first part of the trail, we visited the beginning and end of the story in Westminster to Winchester.
-In part two, we moved on to Bosham in West Sussex, home of King Harold.
+In part two, we move on to Bosham in West Sussex, home of King Harold.

 Bosham (pronounced Bozzum)